 Note to Applicant: Where a design detail is not available, make note of the improvement on the plan.
 Public realm changes include all of the off-site improvements sought for this rezoning.
 The Streets Design Guidelines are viewable online at https://vancouver.ca/streets-transportation/streetscape-design-guidelines.aspx and are to be used alongside the City construction and design manuals.

-- 1.14 Confirmation that gates/doors are not to swing more than 0.3 m (1.0 ft.) over the property lines. - 1.15 Provision of City supplied building grades and interpolated design elevations along the property line for the creation of a continuous building grade on both the architectural and the landscape plans.
+1.14 Provision of City supplied building grades and interpolated design elevations along the property line for the creation of a continuous building grade on both the architectural and the landscape plans.